kaliber5/ember-sticky-element/README.md

 #### CSS

-The sticky element has a `.sticky-element` class you can use for styling, and a `containerClassName` property to provide additional classes.
-Furthermore it adds some additional classes when being sticky:
+The sticky element has a `containerClassName` property you can use for styling (by default `.sticky-element`).
+Furthermore additionals classes can be set: when being sticky:
-* `.sticky-element--sticky` class and `containerStickyClassName` property (when sticked either to the top or the bottom)
+* `containerStickyClassName` (by default `.sticky-element--sticky`): when sticked either to the top or the bottom.
-* `.sticky-element--sticky-top` class and `containerStickyTopClassName` property (when sticked to the top)
+* `containerStickyTopClassName` (by default `.sticky-element--sticky-top`): when sticked to the top.
-* `.sticky-element--sticky-bottom` class and `containerStickyBottomClassName` property (when sticked to the bottom)
+* `containerStickyBottomClassName` (by default `.sticky-element--sticky-bottom`): when sticked to the bottom.

 #### Content